Humidity Influence on Mechanics and Failure of Paper Materials: Joint Numerical and Experimental Study on Fiber and Fiber Network Scale: Results and discussion

 In the following, the considered two exemplary fiber networks with specific single fiber alignment w.r.t MD are presented.
 At the same time, corresponding finite element simulations of the fiber network samples including the cohesive fiber contact model were carried out for comparison.
 Simulation boundary conditions as in Sec. \ref{fiber network generation and FE simulation conditions} were slightly modified, namely $u_{CD}=0$ on the front and back boundary are discarded to allow more fiber movement in the failure analysis.
 The results for the tensile test with fiber alignment (The Fiber of interest is marked as region of interest (ROI)) within MD are presented in Fig.~\ref{fig:failure MD}.
 The experimental images in Fig.~\ref{fig:failure MD}(a) shows the initial positions of the fiber before the tensile test.
 As the subsequent snapshots~ Fig.~\ref{fig:failure MD}(b-c) taken during the rupture clearly demonstrate, those fibers, which lie rather parallel to the loading direction (MD in this case), are pulled out from the neighbouring fiber networks.
 For better understanding, the crack surfaces are indicated in the figures.
 No fiber breakage was observed for all the visible illuminated fibers near the crack surfaces.
 This is evidenced by the facts that the illuminated single fibers retain almost their initial lengths during the whole process.
 It implies that the fiber-fiber debonding is the main failure mechanism in this tensile test.
-This is in agreement with the observation reported in~\cite{siqueira2012polyamidoamine} for the wet tensile test.
 Moreover, it is noticeable that the fibers oriented in the loading direction barely undergo any deformation or reorientation.
 These experimental observations are strongly supported by the fiber network simulation results shown in Fig.~\ref{fig:failure MD}(d-f).
 In particular, one fiber aligned in the MD is highlighted in red and tracked during the tensile test.
 Due to the numerical convergence issue related to the rigid body movement after progressive rupture, simulation results cannot be shown for the final fully separated stage of the fiber pull-out.
 But, Fig.~\ref{fig:failure MD}(e-f) show the apparent debonding of the fiber in red from the neighbouring fibers.
 The fiber is slightly deformed, but remains the original orientation in the MD.
+The scenario changes in the case of the tensile test with fiber orientated in the CD.
+The initial image with the illuminated fibers is presented in Fig.~\ref{fig: failure CD}(a).
+Again, we particularly studied the fiber marked as ROI, as the fiber is aligned perpendicular to the loading direction.
+Fig.~\ref{fig: failure CD}(b-c) illustrate that this fiber is progressively deformed and reoriented during the test.
+This can be partly explained by the bending effect resulted from the relative geometry relation between the fiber orientation and the loading direction.
+It can also be attributed to the bond orientation and separation process, where most of the separation are orthogonal to the loading direction.
+Considerable deformation and reorientation of one similar fiber has also been observed in the finite element simulations Fig.~\ref{fig: failure CD}(d-f).
+Both the experimental images and the simulations indicate that after the reorientation of the fiber, it is pulled out from the opposite crack surface.
+Our observation are in good agreement with the observation reported in~\cite{siqueira2012polyamidoamine} for the wet tensile test.
+However, for case of dry paper \cite{golkhosh20204d}, both fiber and fiber joint breakage are observed, whereas for paper under humid environment or in wetted regions, fiber pull-outs following interfiber joint breakage are the dominant case.